MadCatme/MutantDemo/README.md

 Checkout the master branch and run `bundle exec rspec spec` in your terminal.

-All specs passed and 100% code coverage?
+All specs passed and 100% line coverage?
 Awesome!
 THE END.

 Well, not really.
 Code coverage means nothing.